 - results of usability tests and exploratory testing sessions

-Anyone in any knowledge work field can come up with their own list of knowledge they create in their own delivery process.
+Anyone in any professional service field can come up with their own list of knowledge they create in their own delivery process.
 When the work is complete, all of such knowledge is there.
 But when we only get started working on a request to deliver something, it is not there yet.

 If we tried to visualize the process of accumulating this knowledge, the result could look like this: